Subbath Cluster Dynamical Mean-Field Theory: Method

 The choice of $1/N_{\rm sb}$ is natural because we must avoid counting multiple contributions from the cluster as it is repeated in every impurity problem~\eqref{eq: sb-anderson-impurity-h}.
-Using the effective self-energy $\tilde{\vb{\Sigma}}_c(z)$, one can redefine the approximate lattice Green function by replacing its self-energy $\vb{\Sigma}_c(z)$ by $\tilde{\vb{\Sigma}}_c(z)$.
+We can redefine the lattice Green function of Eq.~\eqref{eq: lattice-green} by:

 Likewise, the hybridization function is a sum of the contributions of all subbaths: